 We found 4 internists who accept United Healthcare HSA near Fort Pierce, FL.

-Dr. Ian Boykin's specialty is general internal medicine.
-On average, patients gave Dr. Boykin a rating of 4.0 stars out of 5.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Ian Boykin practices general internal medicine in Fort Pierce, FL.
+Patient ratings for Dr. Boykin average 4.0 stars out of 5.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.